-Discharges of stormwater runoff and certain non-stormwater discharges from small and large construction activities may be authorized under this general permit.
+Discharges of stormwater runoff and certain non-stormwater discharges from small and large construction activities may be authorized under this general permit, except as described in Part II.C. of this permit.

 2. Discharges of Stormwater Associated with Construction Support Activities